[4 MIN READ]

 In this article:

-- Why you should stay active, even during the pandemic
+Why you should stay active, especially during the pandemic

-Although gyms and other fitness facilities are slowly reopening, you may not be ready to work out at one of them.
-Especially if you have an underlying health condition, are immune-compromised or are in a higher risk age group.
-Still, it's important to stay active while you shelter in place.
+Although gyms and other fitness facilities are largely reopened, you may not be ready to work out at one of them, especially if you have an underlying health condition, are immune-compromised, or are in a higher risk age group.
+Still, it's important to stay active, even at home.
 (And if you haven’t been active, well, there’s no time like the present!)

 Why it’s important to stay active

 The reasons to stay active are powerful.
 According to the American Society of Nutrition, there’s one reason that outshines them all: people who are physically active usually live longer than those who aren’t active.
 In fact, being inactive has almost the same impact on a person’s health as smoking, high blood pressure, or high cholesterol.
 Other reasons to stay active during the pandemic include: